In the footsteps of heroes at Utah Beach in Normandy

 At the going down of the sun and in the morning

 Visiting Utah Beach

 The easiest way to visit Utah and the other Normandy landing beaches is by car.
-Utah Beach is around an hour’s drive from the ferry ports at Caen or Cherbourg where you can hire a car in France.
+Utah Beach is around an hour’s drive from the ferry ports at Caen or Cherbourg where you can hire a car.
 You can also get the train as far as Cherbourg or Bayeaux and take a local bus to the main beaches, with extra services in summer.
 There are also several tour companies offering guided trips around the beaches and memorials along the coast.
 The Utah Beach Museum is open 9.30am–7pm from June to September and 10am–6pm for the rest of the year.
 Entry costs €7.50 for adults or €3 for children.